nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

-#Ruby On Rails:
+##Ruby On Rails
-#Setting Up a New Project with a PostgreSQL Database
+#Creating a New Project with a PostgreSQL Database

 __Written by:__ [Nadav](https://github.com/nadavmatalon) & [Will](https://github.com/painted)
 (May 2014@[Makers Academy](http://www.makersacademy.com/))